 Free (personal use); $149 (commercial); $199 (pro edition)

-For many years, VMWare Fusion was in lock-step with Parallels Desktop, with the two rivals releasing regular updates and competing for the top spot in the Mac virtualization market.
-In recent years, though, VMWare seems to have taken its foot off the pedal and has allowed Fusion to fall behind a bit (in fact, you actually have to dig around quite a bit simply to find Fusion on VMWare’s web site these days).
+For many years, VMware Fusion was in lock-step with Parallels Desktop, with the two rivals releasing regular updates and competing for the top spot in the Mac virtualization market.
+In recent years, though, VMware seems to have taken its foot off the pedal and has allowed Fusion to fall behind a bit (in fact, you actually have to dig around quite a bit simply to find Fusion on VMware web site these days).

-There was some good news, though, as the company also announced the release of a ‘Public Tech Preview’ of a new version of Fusion designed to run on the new M1 Macs with Apple Silicon.
-This Preview is available free of charge although, of course, you have to be careful when running any preview or beta software and relying on it for important work projects.
-And, like Parallels Desktop running on M1 Macs, this M1 version of Fusion can only run the ARM version of Windows – which itself is still in its preview phase.
+This Tech Preview is available free of charge although, of course, you have to be careful when running any preview or beta software and relying on it for important work projects.
+And, like Parallels Desktop running on M-series Macs, this M1 version of Fusion can only run the ARM version of Windows.

-In other words, Fusion is slightly in limbo at the moment, although the current Fusion 12 is still a good option for owners of Intel Macs that need to run the standard (Intel) version of Windows.
+In other words, Fusion is in limbo at the moment, although the current Fusion 12 (version 12.2.0 since November 2021) is still a good option for owners of Intel Macs that need to run the standard (Intel) version of Windows.

 That’s bad news for owners of M1 Macs – but there’s actually some good news for owners of existing Macs that have Intel processors.